 - Do not plant blackberries where other brambles, tomatoes, or roses have grown in the past few years; soilborne diseases such as Verticillium wilt or crown gall can remain in the soil where brambles have grown recently.
 Plant away from wild blackberries.

-- Plant in well-drained, loamy soil.
+- Plant in a well-drained, loamy soil.
 Add aged compost or commercial organic planting mix to the soil and turn it under to 12 inches before planting.

 - Blackberries prefer a soil pH of 5.5 to 6.5.